 While the redistribution shape can be in principle adequately characterised by illuminating the cameras with monochromatic beams on ground, spectral degradation induced by various form of radiation damage required a recalibration of the photon redistribution alongside the energy scale (CTI and gain) in several X-ray space detectors.
 A list of the main targets used for this purpose is given in Tab.
 2.2.
-Point-like sources cannot be used by the Chandra/ACIS due to pile-up.

-Characterisation of the CTI requires uniform illumination of the whole CCD with a source of known spectra, ideally with well isolated (at CCD resolution) atomic transitions In the EPIC cameras a specific position of the filter wheel (CAL_CLOSED) let a 55Fe source shine through the whole field-ofview.
-Similarly, a 55Fe source is shone onto the ACIS field-of-view before and after each passage through the radiation belt.
-The 55Fe source has a life time of 2.7 years only.
-This is a potential issues for long missions such as Chandra or XMM-Newton.
-The decreasing source flux, the different illumination conditions when compared with typical astronomical background, and the limited spectral range where the 55Fe produces atomic transitions require to complement these measurements with observations of extended sources with strong and well isolated (at CCD resolution) atomic transitions.
-Vela PWN covers the whole ≈30' side EPIC field-of-view, and it has been extensively used by the EPIC calibration team to calibrate the readout losses (see, e.q., Dennerl & Saxton 2012).
+Characterisation of the CTI requires uniform illumination of the whole CCD with a source of known spectra, ideally with well isolated (at CCD resolution) atomic transitions In the EPIC cameras a specific position of the filter wheel (CAL_CLOSED) let a 55 Fe source shine through the whole field-of-view.
+Similarly, a 55 Fe sources is shone onto the ACIS field-of-view before and after each passage through the radiation belt.
+The decreasing source flux, the different illumination conditions when compared with typical astronomical background, and the limited spectral range where the 55 Fe produces atomic transitions require to complement these measurements with observations of extended sources with strong and well isolated (at CCD resolution) atomic transitions.
+Vela PWN covers the whole $\simeq 30^{\circ}$ side EPIC field-of-view, and it has been extensively used by the EPIC calibration team to calibrate the readout losses (see, e.g., Dennerl & Saxton 2012).
 Strong galaxy clusters such as Centaurus or Perseus have corroborated the calibration results (Gastaldello 2013).
 Calibration sources in XIS and XRT shine permanently, however covering only a small fraction of the field of view.
-Large scale sources such as the Cygnus Loop ($\simeq 3^{\circ}$), Puppis A ($50' \times 60'$), or observations of the bright Earth have been used by XIS for CTI measurements.
+Large scale sources such as the Cygnus Loop ($\simeq 3^{\circ}$), Puppis A ($50^{\circ} \times 60^{\circ}$), or observations of the bright Earth have been used by XIS for CTI measurements.
 The characterisation of transfer losses in the central area of the XRT made use of compact X-ray bright SNR such as Cas A, IC443, or Tycho.
 Tycho is also one of the targets used to map traps in the EPIC-MOS.
-A compilation of EPIC-MOS images of SNRs is shown in Fig. 2 showing examples of compact ($\langle 2' \rangle$), intermediate $(\simeq 5)$, and large $(\gtrsim 30)$ sources used for calibration purposes.
+A compilation of EPIC-MOS images of SNRs is shown in Fig. 2 showing examples of compact (<2'), intermediate (\simeq 5'), and large (\gtrsim 30') sources used for calibration purposes.